The Great British Bake Off series 11: Episode 6: Japanese

 This was the 100th episode of the Great British Bake Off throughout all seasons.

 Episode 7: The '80s

-For the signature challenge, the bakers were asked to perform their own twist on eight classical quiches with two different styles in two hours.
-For the technical challenge, Paul asked the bakers to make six deep-fried, identical custard & jam finger doughnuts in two hours, forty-five minutes.
-For the showstopper challenge, the bakers were required to make an ice cream cake, which was considerably more difficult since it was the hottest day of the year, in four hours, thirty minutes.
+For the signature challenge, the bakers were asked to perform their own twist on 8 classical quiches with 2 different savoury flavours in 2 hours.
+For the technical challenge, Paul asked the bakers to make 6 deep-fried, identical custard & jam finger doughnuts in 2 hours and 45 minutes.
+For the showstopper challenge, the bakers were required to make an ice cream cake, which was considerably more difficult since it was the hottest day of the year, in 4 hours and 30 minutes.